 At Apley Wood Primary School we deliver an imaginative and inspiring curriculum with a focus on key skills and independence to ensure our children understand the diversity of the world around us, their place within it and the skills they need to succeed.
 To do this we have a strong ethos of hard work coupled with fun and engaging learning opportunities.
 We have strong links with our local community and operate an open door policy inviting the school community and external visitors into our school frequently.

-We are proud to be recognised as a NCSL National Support School and hold the ‘Achievement for All’ Quality Mark and Lead School status (January 2017), the School Games Gold Award (July 17) and the Primary Science Quality Mark Gold Award (July 17) This reflects the broad and balanced curriculum on offer to all of our children.
-We are a ‘Future in Mind’ school practising an approach to ensure the well-being of our pupils leading to happy, confident and resilient lifelong learners.
+We are proud to be recognised as a NCTL National Support School and hold the ‘Achievement for All’ Quality Mark and Lead School status (January 2017), the School Games Gold Award (July 17) and the Primary Science Quality Mark Silver Award (July 17).
+This reflects the broad and balanced curriculum on offer to all of our children.
+We are a ‘Future in Mind’ school, practising an approach to ensure the well-being of our pupils leading to happy, confident and resilient lifelong learners.

 Read more about our curriculum on the pages below: